ovh/docs/pages/platform/databases/databases_07_cross_service_integration/guide.en-gb.md

 ![serviceName](images/04_advanced_configuration-20220405143910846.png){.thumbnail}

-From the resulting list, select and copy the service identifier corresponding to the desired service, also known as serviceName.
+From the resulting list, select and copy the service identifier corresponding to the desired service, also known as `serviceName`.

 ##### **Get the desired cluster ID**